 On the harbour side is the Chain Locker, one of the oldest establishments in Falmouth.
 It was recently refurbished and reopened in autumn 2017.
 The pub and restaurant have been well received by visitors and locals and they have a very large alfresco area on the harbour side.

 The Chain Locker – Quay Street, Falmouth.
 TR11 3HH. teleohone: 01326 311085

-There are many more amazing pubs and restaurants here in Falmouth and the surrounding area so why not take a walk around the town and pop in to a restaurant that takes your fancy and book a table for dinner and then head for a tipple or two before your table reservation at the great fun and quirky Dollies Tea Room and Gin Palace in the High Street.
+There are many more amazing pubs and restaurants here in Falmouth and the surrounding area so why not take a walk around the town and pop in to a restaurant that takes your fancy and book a table for dinner and then head for a tipple or two before your table reservation at the great fun and quirky Dollies Tea Room and Wine Bar in the High Street.
 They have over 100 gins to choose from as well as other beverages served in the most original setting and if you wish from a tea pot!
 Mothers ruin!

 Dollies Tea Room & Wine Bar – 21 Church Street, Falmouth.
 TR11 3EG.
 Telephone: 01326 218480